Back into Your System

 Back into Your System is the third studio album by American rock band Saliva.
 It reached number 19 on the Billboard 200 and was certified Gold by the Recording Industry Association of America (RIAA) since its release.

 Back into Your System spawned its first single, "Always" in late 2002 and reached number 51 on the Billboard Hot 100 and number 1 on the Modern Rock Tracks chart.
 Its second single was "Rest In Pieces" making several Billboard charts in 2003 and later launching their third single "Raise Up", reaching number 29 on the Mainstream Rock chart.

+Release

+"Rest In Pieces" is a promotional single for Back into Your System, written by James Michael and Nikki Sixx, both of Sixx: A.M.
+The music video for "Rest In Pieces" shows the band as they are touring.

+"Raise Up" was released in 2003 as the third single off their third studio album Back Into Your System (2002).
+It reached number 29 on the Billboard Mainstream Rock chart.

 Promotion

 On January 3, 2003, the band announced a 32-city nationwide tour to promote the album, beginning in Jackson, Mississippi's Hal & Mal's and finishing at the London Astoria.
 Breaking Benjamin and Greenwheel were supporting acts during the U.S. dates and Stone Sour performed on the U.K. portion of the European tour.